 Speaking of which, it seems Twitter insiders disagree about the headline-making use of their platform by Mr. Trump.
-Either they love the personableness of the Twitter platform in communication, or lament the lack of filters.
-Because as Trump was reported saying,“Without the tweets, I wouldn’t be here…I don’t have to go to the fake media.”
-For more about what we think about the fake news phenomenon, check out our articles here and here.
+Either they love the personableness of the Twitter platform in communication or lament the lack of filters.
+Because as Trump was reported saying, “Without the tweets, I wouldn’t be here…I don’t have to go to the fake media.”
+For more about what we think about the fake news phenomenon, check out our articles here: Fake News Part 1

 Hey, at least it’s boosted Twitter’s bottom line.
 Next up: